A logic-based algorithmic meta-theorem for mim-width

-\edml formulas may existentially quantify over set variables, as following rule says. \begin{itemize} \item If $\phi$ is a finished inner formula or formula and $X$ is a set variable then $\exists X\, \phi$ is a formula. \end{itemize}
+\edml formulas may existentially quantify over set variables, as the following rules say. \begin{itemize} \item Every finished inner formula is a formula. \item If $\phi$ is a formula and $X$ is a set variable then $\exists X\, \phi$ is a formula. \end{itemize}

 Besides the obvious rules for the Boolean combinations, existential quantification and size measurements, the semantics of \edml are as follows.
 Note that only the semantics of unfinished inner formulas depend on the current active vertex. \begin{itemize} \item $\ip{X}^{(G,\beta,v)} = 1$ iff $v \in \beta(X)$. \item $\ip{\mathbf{P}}^{(G,\beta,v)} = 1$ iff $v \in \mathbf{P}(G)$. \item $\ip{\square^r_{d} \phi}^{(G,\beta,v)} = 1$ iff the number of $w \in N^r(v)$ with $\ip{\phi}^{(G,\beta,w)}$ is at least $d$. \item $\ip{\rangle \square_{d} \phi}^{(G,\beta)} = 1$ iff the number of $v \in V(G)$ with $\ip{\phi}^{(G,\beta,v)}$ is at least $d$. \end{itemize}